jacobpierce1/cpt_tools/documentation/markdown/programmer_guide/programmer_guide.md

 This program was written to replace and extend the functionality of CoboldPC, the software written by RoentDek to communicate with the TDC, visualize aggregated data, and perform data cuts and fits.
 CoboldPC served its purpose well while it was used, but presented several problems which could not be fixed without completely new software, including the following:

-* Inability to communicate with Tabor from same program
+* Inability to communicate with Tabor from same program controlling TDC
 	* 	Inability to track Tabor parameters, so that they needed to be saved separately from the TDC data
 	*  User liability of remembering to pause the TDC during Tabor switching
 	*  User liability of naming files, occasionally leading to the wrong Tabor parameters being associated with a file